100 months

 Go to the mountains, the beach, maybe a cruise.

-Give with a charitable and generous spirit.
+Give bigger with a charitable and generous spirit.

 Learn again how to have and enjoy money.

-Later, in full retirement, I imagine I'll have the same itchy feet and need to keep moving.
+In full retirement, I imagine I'll have the same itchy feet and need to keep moving.

 Still figuring all that out.